hivemq/hivemq-policy-cookbooks/data-validation/log-all-with-field/README.md

 This cookbook covers logging the client ID and topic of messages that match a specific JSON schema.

 ## Use-Case
-> As a developer, I want to be notified of messages that contain erroneous data which should have been published to a different topic.
+> As a developer, I want to be able to reject messages that contain erroneous data which should have been published to a different topic.

 The use-case here is that multiple MQTT clients publish messages that may contain coordinate information either from Europe or the USA, on the `europe/` and `usa/` topics respectively.
-It is useful to log all instances of messages being published that seem to contain coordinates for the wrong region, so that they can be debugged.
+It is useful to log all instances of messages being published that seem to contain coordinates for the wrong region, and prevent their delivery.

 For this use-case a policy which logs instances of US coordinate information being published on `europe/#` MQTT topics is needed.
 A schema is required for this: